Long Distance Coach Travel In Europe: Get On And Shut Up

-When one thinks of the ways to travel Europe, the bus is rarely on the top of the list.
+When one thinks of the ways to travel Europe, by bus is rarely on the top of the list.
 Yet, it is a popular choice to many budget travelers.
-The bus it can be one of the cheapest ways to travel though Europe, but it often lacks in comfort, speed, convenience, and the schedules can often be fairly confusing.
+It can be one of the cheapest ways to travel though Europe, but it often lacks in comfort, speed, convenience, and the schedules can often be fairly confusing.
 Buses generally arrive/depart from bus stations (duh).
 European bus stations can run the gamut from nice to pretty seedy, so that might be something to consider if you’re arriving late at night (bus stations seem to attract “interesting” characters once the sun goes down).
 Bus stations are generally located in the center of the city, but they can sometimes be located toward the edge of town.

-Most carriers operate modern bus fleets but the quality/cleanliness will differ by company.
+Most carriers operate modern bus fleets, but the quality/cleanliness will differ by company.
 Most have reclining seats and restrooms.
 Buses drive on the same road as everyone else so you’re at the mercy of traffic.
 While not a huge problem on the motorways, traffic is often very bad in large cities.
 Be prepared for lots of stop-and-go driving so bring medicine if you easily get motion sickness.
 Also, most buses don’t allow food or alcohol.

 The bus is a good options if you really want to get off the beaten-path.
 Be aware that bus schedules can be sporadic and unpredictable in some countries (especially southeastern Europe).

 Note: There are many bus companies in Europe, and I am not an expert in this area.
 I’ve only taken a handful of buses (mainly in the UK and Ireland).
 Be sure to ask the hostel staff for recommendations, because they’ll have the best local knowledge.
 The list below represents the most popular European bus companies and bus services that I (and my travel buddies) have personally taken.